knwin/Detect-palmtrees-with-Yolo-and-ImageAI/README.md

             detection results are saved in detection_report.csv
 ```

-#### View report with pandas
+### View report with pandas
-The csv file contains center coordinates, width, height, aspect_ratio, probibility information of each bounding box of detected palm trees.
+The csv file contains center coordinates, width, height, aspect_ratio, probibility, area information of each bounding box of detected palm trees. width, height, aspect_ratio, and area are in pixels.
+These are useful for filtering higher quality results later.

 | ![][csv_view]   |
 :-----------------:

-#### view on Map
+### View results on Map
-For quick check, the csv file is viewed in a folium map in the notebook
+For quick check, the csv file is viewed in a folium map in the notebook.

 | ![][folium_map] |
 :-----------------: